solid/authorization-panel/proposals/acp/definitions.md

 *   An Access Policy Resource (APR) is a resource containing metadata describing the [Access Policies](#access-policy) and [Access Rules](#access-rule) that can be used to determine agent (or group) access to resources.
 Any resource can act as an Access Policy Resource.
 *   An APR contains zero or more [Access Policies](#access-policy) and zero or more [Access Rules](#access-rule) used by the [Access Policies](#access-policy).
-*   [Access Policies](#access-policy) and [Access Rules](#access-rule) can also be defined in [Access Control Resources](#access-control-resource), but defining them in an APR means they are reusable by agents and manageable by agents without those agents needing access to ACR metadata.
+*   [Access Policies](#access-policy) and [Access Rules](#access-rule) can also be defined in [Access Change Resources](#access-change-resource), but defining them in an APR means they are reusable by agents and manageable by agents without those agents needing access to ACR metadata.

 ![alt_text](diagrams/apr.svg "image_tooltip")